ossec/ossec-docs/docs/ossec101/installation_intro.rst

 * agentless - This isn't really a type os OSSEC installation, but an option for monitoring embedded systems, or other systems a full OSSEC installation doesn't make sense.

+* hybrid - A hybrid installation is both a server and an agent.
+This allows for a tiered architecture of agents pushing to servers which forward alerts on to other servers for consolidation.

 What type of installation should I perform ...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^